romland/wurm-cinematics/README.md

 #   Installing
-   1. Unzip the downloaded zip in your Wurm client's folder (that is not _in_ mods) You should now have gotten a new folder called: '' In your mods folder you should now have:
+   1. Unzip the downloaded file in your Wurm client's folder (parent folder of mods).
+      In your mods folder you should now have:
       - friyas-cinematics (folder)
       - friyas-cinematics.properties

-   3. You need to copy (or move) gson-2.8.0.jar, jl.1.0.1.jar and SpectatorCommunicator.jar to the lib folder of your game.
-You can find this folder at the same level as your mods folder.
-      I.e: Steam\steamapps\common\Wurm Unlimited\WurmLauncher\lib

-   4. Start game.
+   2. Start game.

 #   Keybinds